cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

 **What is a Thread**

 Technically, **a thread is defined as an independent stream of instructions that can be scheduled to run as such by the OS**.
-But what does this mean?

-To the software developer, the concept of a **procedure** that runs independently from its main program may best describe a thread.
-To go one step further, imagine a program that contains a number of procedures.
-Then imagine all of these procedures being able to be scheduled to run simultaneously and/or independently by OS.
-That would describe a **multithreaded** program.
-But how is this accomplished?

-Before understanding a thread, one first needs to understand a **UNIX process**.
+But before understanding a thread, one first needs to understand a **UNIX process**.
 A process is created by OS, and requires a fair amount of "overhead."
 Processes contain information about program resources and program execution state, including: